Hiro427/creader/README.md

 <details>
 <summary>Manual</summary>

-    You can read through the script yourself and copy and make the commands, or follow below.
+    You can read through the script yourself install script yourself and copy the commands, or follow below.

     cd ~/.config && mkdir creader #make creader directory in .config directory